theupdateframework/pep-maximum-security-model/README.rst

 work needed to delegate trust to a project, and the signed metadadata that developers MUST upload to PyPI along with the distribution.
-Specifically, PyPI is expected to periodically sign metadata with an offline key by adding projects to the *claimed* metadata file and then signing it.
+Specifically, PyPI is expected to periodically sign metadata with an offline key by adding projects to the *claimed* metadata file and signing it.
 In contrast, projects are only ever signed with an online key in the minimum security model.
 End-to-end signing does require manual intervention to delegate trust (i.e., to sign metadata with an offline key), but this is a one-time cost and projects